tronprotocol/documentation/English_Documentation/TRON_Protocol/Mechanism_Introduction.md

 Tokens named abc are issued with the above command, with a capitalization totaling 1 million.
 The exchange rate of abc to TRX is 1:1.
 The duration of circulation is May 31-June 30, 2018.
 It is described as abcdef.
 The provided website is a.com.

 A maximum of 1000 bandwidth points can be charged from the issuer’s account per account per day.
-A maximum of 1,000,000 bandwidth points can be charged from the issuer’s account for all token holders’ transactions each day. in total capitalization, 200,000 tokens are locked for 180 days and 300,000 are locked for 365 days.
+A maximum of 1,000,000 bandwidth points can be charged from the issuer’s account for all token holders’ transactions each day. in total capitalization, 200,000 tokens are locked for 180 days and 300,000 tokens are locked for 365 days.